-- Tell them that there are other options to suicide
+- Tell them that there are other options than suicide.

 - Don’t assume they will get better without help or that they will seek help on their own.

-- Contact a counsellor or employee assistance program, family member or friend.
+- Or you can contact a mental health professional or employee assistance program, family member or friend on their behalf.

 If they have made a plan to end their life

 - Check if they are able to carry out this plan.
-Do they have a time, place or method?
+Do they have a time, place or method of suicide in mind?

-- Contact the Psychiatric Emergency Team at the local hospital and the police on 000.
-Report that the person is suicidal, has made a plan, and you fear for their safety.
+- Or call 000 or take the person to the local emergency department.
+Tell them the person is suicidal, has made a plan, and you fear for their safety.